agsb/minute/docs/keebs.md

 The first layer occurs in about 75% of all words.
 The order is not yet adjusted for balanced finger use.

+Some order was changed, for sake of easy use. eg. all digits at same layer, period and comma in digits layer, q and z grouped at low used layer.

 ## **layer 0**
 | | | | | | |